benshaies/ronin-homelab/docs/network.md

 Turn on IP forwarding -> Told tailscale to advertise my home subnet -> approve subnet in admin console -> Pointed tailscale DNS name server to Adguard / Server IP Address

 ## TODO
-- Configure and enable SSH cert for all service domains
 - Build own router using mini pc and most likely PfSense
 - Setup and configure DHCP and port forwarding on custom router
 - Configure and add a switch, configure VLANS and seperate server from other devices
-- Add server and WAP to switch
+- Add server and Wireless Access Point to switch